League-of-Foundry-Developers/foundry-vtt-types/README.md

 ```

 For vanilla JavaScript, you may need to use `jsconfig.json` with the above configuration, or allow TypeScript to also parse JavaScript files.
 Please refer to the documentation of your IDE and/or TypeScript to learn how to properly configure your environment.

+## Support

+All the work that I do for Foundry I do in my spare time.
+If you love using it, please consider supporting me through either [Patreon](https://www.patreon.com/nick_east) or [Ko-Fi](https://ko-fi.com/nickeast) so that I can continue my work and worry less about life itself.